Written by Alexis (she/her), student

 Portal is great because anytime you need Waterloo information, you can find it in one place.
 I really like that it keeps track of my classes.
 It’s especially helpful when a new term starts and I’m not familiar with my schedule yet.

 Hopefully one (or more) of these apps work for you and help you manage your time better!
-If you’re interested in improving your time management even more, read our top time management tips for students.
+If you’re interested in improving your time management even more, check out our article on top time management tips for students.